Lessons learned from prohibition apply to efforts for a smoke-free future3 min read

 We want to help politicians, regulators, key opinion leaders and other stakeholders realize that better alternatives to continued smoking have the potential to reduce smoking prevalence at rates much faster than WHO predictions.

-By taking part in discussions, media interviews and informal debates in Davos this week, we have an opportunity to share our work transparently with the parties we need to help make a smoke-free future a reality.
+As we took part in discussions, media interviews and informal debates in Davos this year, we had an opportunity to share our work transparently with the parties we need to help make a smoke-free future a reality.
 Ultimately, we can move faster if we work together to secure a smoke-free future for all.